 Other examples of Montessori toys for two-year-olds

-Materials we recommend for two-year olds:
+Materials we recommend for two-and-a-half-year-olds:

 - The Ring Slide, which gives your child practice with predicting consequences.